-If the court issues a decree, a creditor can take a number of actions against a debtor.
-A full overview of each action is contained in the Debt and the Consequences Guide which you should review.
+If the court issues a decree, a creditor can take a number of actions against a customer.

 Types of enforcement open to creditors, include: